List of accidents and incidents involving military aircraft (1955–1959): 1956

 USAF North American TB-25N Mitchell, 44-29125, "converted for passengers", on cross country flight from Nellis AFB, Nevada to Olmsted AFB, Pennsylvania, after departing Selfridge AFB, Michigan suffers fuel starvation northeast of Pittsburgh, Pennsylvania in mid-afternoon, attempts to divert to Greater Pittsburgh Airport, ditches in the Monongahela River at the 4.9 mi marker, west of the Homestead High-Level Bridge, drifts c.
 1.5 mi downstream in 8–10 knots current, remaining afloat for 10–15 minutes.
 All six crew evacuate but two are lost in the 35 °F water before rescue.
 "Police, a heroic truck driver and rivermen combined to pull the four survivors from the stream, swollen by recent rains and melting snow.
 None of the survivors suffered serious injury.
 'I felt like a block of ice when I was brought into shore,' said M.Sgt.
 Alfred J. Alleman, 36, of Las Vegas, Nev.
-'I was hanging on a log with the others but it couldn't support all of ust and I set out for shore because I guess I'm an above-average swimmer.
+'I was hanging on a log with the others but it couldn't support all of us and I set out for shore because I guess I'm an above-average swimmer.
 I'm sure glad I was.
 That river was mighty chilly and the current (about 15 miles an hour) was strong.'"
 The other survivors were Maj.
 William L. Dotson, 33, pilot, of San Antonio, Texas, commander of the Nellis AFB Weather Office; Capt.
 John F. Hamieson, 32, Mechanicsburg, Pennsylvania; and Airman 2d Class Charles L. Smith, 18, Philadelphia.
 S.Sgt.
 Walter E. Soocey, 32, of Palmer, Alaska, was listed as missing, along with an unidentified passenger whose name was withheld pending notification of next of kin.
 Search for sunken bomber suspended 14 February with no success – aircraft is thought to have possibly settled in submerged gravel pit area in 32 ft of water, c.
 150 ft from shore, possibly now covered by 10–15 feet of silt.
 This crash, dubbed the "ghost bomber", remains one of the Pittsburgh region's unsolved mysteries.